bockp/Edge-Detection-project/edge.md

 The two Laplacian implementations are difficult to compare, as they do not offer the same customizable parameteres, which might skew the results.
 The Canny algorithms, though, do offer the same customizable parameters, and can therefore be compared without the danger that a changed parameter is the cause of the differences observed, instead of the implementation itself.

 The enormous difference in speed between the Canny Edge Detector and the FeatureJ Edges plugin can only be explained by the choices made by their developpers during the implementation for ImageJ, as well as the optimizations they added to the original algorithm.
 Canny Edge Detector is slower than the other plugin but it is also the only one able to process RGB images.
-Moreover,if we compare the speed and memory load of running the Canny Edge Detector on an RGB image versus on an 8-bit version of that same image, we see no real difference in speed or memory load[Fig.17].
+Moreover,if we compare the speed and memory load of running the Canny Edge Detector on an RGB image versus on an 8-bit version of that same image, we see no differences in the means for the speed or memory load.
+The significant difference shown by the statistical test seems to come from the outlier values [Fig.17].

 An RGB image being more complex because of its 3 channels, we would have expected higher processing time and memory load when running Canny Edge Detector plugin on the RGB version of our image.
 This can be explained by the fact that one of the first steps of this function is a conversion of the image to an 8-bit format, meaning that all the folowing steps are the same for all types of images.

 # Conclusion

-Edge detection stays one of the most important steps in image processing in various domains ([^ZHU2014], [^HAQ2015], [^GRE2016], [^JAL2017]).
+Edge detection stays one of the most important steps in image processing in various domains (use of Canny, LoG and Sobel in electron microscopy images to identify neuron structure[^ZHU2014], use of the Canny algorithm in the identification of weapons on CCTV camera pictures[^GRE2016], use of edge detection method in order to identify organs images[^JAL2017]).
 In the biological field, it allows to give a biological meaning to a picture, define structures which will be analysed thereafter.
-The two main approaches consist to use either the gradient or the derivative of the greylevel intensity, and it has lead to the development of several algoritms more than twenty years ago ([^SOB1968], [^PRE1970], [^KIR1971], [^CAN1986]) still reviewed and updated in order to reduce their sensibility to the different noises and keep the specificity of each approch ([^DIN2001], [^TRE2013], [^LUO2017]).
-Using theses algorithms, several tools adapted for a specific targuet are developed [^CHO2016].
+The two main approaches consist to use either the gradient or the derivative of the greylevel intensity, and it has lead to the development of several algoritms more than twenty years ago[^SOB1968][^PRE1970][^KIR1971][^CAN1986] still reviewed and updated in order to reduce their sensibility to the different noises and keep the specificity of each approch[^DIN2001][^TRE2013][^HAQ2015][^LUO2017].
+Using theses algorithms, several tools adapted for a specific targuet are developed[^CHO2016].
-*(changer formulation dernière phrase ?)*
-*(au niveau des exemples, préciser quel algo utilisé afin de voir qu'ils le sont tous ?)*

 Of all the functions in ImageJ, the fastest and least memory intensive is the Sobel implementation Find Edges, though the function giving the best results (least amount of false positives and false negatives) is the FeatureJ implementation of the Canny Edge Detection algorithm.
 We can't dismiss the Canny Edge Detector implementation entirely, though, as it is the only one studied capable of processing RGB images.
 The study of these five examples of edge detection functions showed that there is not a unique ideal choice of algorithm for edge detection.
 Each of them implements a specific approach of edge detection, offering to the user a customized analysis according to its needs.
 The Sobel one provides a very fast and memory effective processing, the Laplacian approach from FeatureJ allows the obtention of closed contours structures, and the Canny approaches define the most significant edges, with a specificity for the Canny Edge Detector function able to process RGB pictures.

 Our conclusion is that the choice of the algorithm have to take into account the time and memory limitations of the users, as well as the type of images they are working with.

 # References